-Industry Impact Ontario Racing Mitigation Tactic Growth impairment Lost revenue Ontario Racing to ensure provincial horse racing voice is heard on the topic. opportunities Work with WEG to promote the launch of technology offerings to cater to modern fan preferences.
-Revenue reductions 10 mousting processing and the second proces Reduction in relevance and ability to attract new fans and participants
+Industry Impact Ontario Racing Mitigation Tactic Growth impairment Lost revenue Ontario Racing to ensure provincial horse racing voice is heard on the topic. opportunities Revenue reductions Work with WEG to promote the launch of technology offerings to cater to modern fan preferences.
+Reduction in relevance and ability to attract new fans and participants